omznc/discappear/README.md

 ## How does it work?

-The app uses the Discord API to get all your messages, and then uses a simple configurable filter to decide which messages to delete, with a preview of the message before it's deleted.
+The app uses your Discord export to get all your messages, and then uses a simple configurable filter to decide which messages to delete, with a preview of the message before it's deleted.

 ## Note